RichardDooling/LegalPro/Chapter_10/Chapter_10.md

 that there will be no interference with the lawyer's independent professional judgment and there is informed consent from the client.
-See also Rule 5.4(c) (prohibiting interference with a lawyer's professional judgment by one who recommends, employs or pays the lawyer to render legal services for another).
+See also [Model Rule 5.4(c)](https://www.americanbar.org/groups/professional_responsibility/publications/model_rules_of_professional_conduct/rule_5_4_professional_independence_of_a_lawyer.html) (prohibiting interference with a lawyer's professional judgment by one who recommends, employs or pays the lawyer to render legal services for another).

 This Rule comes up often in the insurance business, because people with insurance are defended by lawyers hired by the insurance companies.